One of them is not like the others (not the guy with no hat).

 open/close all folders

 A 1995-200? multimedia ad campaign for Three Musketeers candy bars portrayed the Musketeers in claymation and comic book art.
 One of the Musketeers was black.
 Later commercials replaced the short white Musketeer with a short latino.
-Alexandre Dumas himself was actually 1/4 black, so maybe the commercial creators were paying him the ultimate tribute.
+(Alexandre Dumas was himself was himself one quarter black.)

 One Capital One commercial features a black Visigoth.
 (Yes, they are supposed to be Visigoths, though they dress like stereotypical Horny Vikings.)